samuelusc/CSCI596-Project/README.md

 `Personalized Recommendations`:
 Utilizing machine learning algorithms, we provide individualized suggestions based on a user's search history, viewing history, and rating data.

+`New User Questionnaire`:
+New users are asked to complete a brief interest survey or rate movies during registration, which will allow us to quickly understand their preferences.

+`Interactive Interface`:
+An intuitive and user-friendly interface is designed to make it easier for users to discover and explore new movies.

 `Intelligent Sorting`:
 Movies are sorted to prominently display those that are likely to align with a user's tastes.

-`New User Questionnaire`:
-New users are asked to complete a brief interest survey or rate movies during registration, which will allow us to quickly understand their preferences.

 `Editor's Picks`:
 We showcase a list of movies recommended by editors or based on popular trends.